Forestry Corporation NSW Issued Fines of More Than $350K Over 3 Years

-Forestry Corporation NSW is a NSW-state owned corporation which provides roughly 14% of Australia's overall timber production annually.
-In recent years, they have been fined on several occasions over issues of logging operation non-compliance and have been protested by local community groups.
+Forestry Corporation NSW is a state owned corporation which provides roughly 14% of Australia's overall timber production annually.
+In 2022 it was revealed that Forestry Corporation had seen a $20 million loss.
+In recent years the corporation has also been fined as a result of several instances of logging operation non-compliance and have been protested by local community groups.

 Logging Operation Non-Compliance